MichmuseNet/Data-Structures-and-programming-logic/README.md

 # Data-Structures-and-programming-logic
-This respository contains a collection of programming projects developed in C++ for data structures and programming logic, it explores recursion, sorting and data structures.
+This repository contains a collection of programming projects developed in C++ for data structures and programming logic, it explores recursion, sorting and data structures.
+Each project is included as a zip file which contains the code and the documentation!